C-Otto/lnd-manageJ/rating.md

 As such, when considering 30 days for the analysis, a rating of 1,000 could mean:

 - the channel/peer earned 30 satoshis with an average local balance of 1M sat, and currently no local balance
+- you received a payment worth 30 satoshis via the channel/peer with an average local balance of 1M sat, and currently no local balance
 - the channel/peer earned 30 satoshis with an average local balance of 1M sat, a current local balance of 10M sat, and a fee rate of 0pm
 - the channel/peer earned 0 satoshis with an average local balance of 1M sat, a current local balance of 10M sat, and a fee rate of 30pm
 - the channel/peer earned 0 satoshis with an average local balance of 1M sat, a current local balance of 5M sat, and a fee rate of 60pm